 Measure and Improve Your Technology Application Work System

-I grew up the analog age.
-In turn, I had to learn to think digitally (it’s actually a work in progress) in order to better utilize emerging technology.
-When I was in college, cable had just been introduced.
+When I was in university, cable had just been introduced.
 VCRs were the thing to have.
 CD players had yet to make it onto the dorm room shelves.
 I did not use a personal computer to perform my daily work until I had been in the workplace as an Industrial Engineer for four years.
 Fortunately, I have learned a lot about how to measure and improve a technology application work system.

 In the classic “Back to the Future” movie, Doc chides Marty for not being able to think fourth dimensionally.
 In today’s business world, many of our younger employees wish they could give their managers ‘the business’ as well for not being able think digitally.
-The gap grows daily between the ‘before computers’ crowd and the ‘after computers’ crowd.
-How effectively do you utilize existing and emerging technology in your organization?

 How Wide is the Technology Gap in Your Organization?